Public art in Swindon: The Blondinis

 For those of you who have no idea what I’m talking about, the Great Blondinis were an acrobatic troupe who performed at circuses in Swindon in the 1920s.

 The “Great Blondin” was born Jean François Gravelet in France in 1824.
 He began performing in European cirucuses as a young boy.
-Back then he was known then as the “Little Wonder.”
-On June both 1859 he walked a tightrope suspended above the Niagara Falls rapids and became the first man to walk across the falls.
+Back then he was known then as the ‘Little Wonder.’
+On June 1859 he walked a tightrope suspended above the Niagara Falls rapids and became the first man to walk across the falls.

-He moved to England later in his life, where he lived until his death in 1973.
+He moved to England later in his life, where he lived until his death in 1897.
+He’s buried in Kensal Green cemetery in London.
 There’s even a Blondin memorial trust: http://www.blondinmemorialtrust.com

 Anyway…post the sudden disappearance from Wharf Green that left me quite bereft.
 Where had it gone?
 A quick furtle on the Internet found Duncan and Mandy’s website which reveals that the restored Blondinis now reside in St Mark’s park in the Ferndale/Gorse Hill area.